 In trade timing, the trader has to take some risk.
 The best way of taking the risk and avoiding excessive losses is using a layered defense line, so to speak, against market fluctuations and adverse movements and we discussed how to do this in our article on stop loss orders.
 The best way of taking the risk and maximizing our profits is the subject of entry timing, and the best way of doing so is using an attack line that is also layered.
 What do we mean by that?

-In ancient warfare, it was well-understood that the commander must keep some of his forces fresh and uncommitted to exploit the opportunities and crises that arise during the course of a battle.
-For instance, if the commander had run out of cavalry reserves when the enemy launched a major charge against one of his flanks, he might have found himself in an extremely unpleasant situation.
-Similarly, if he had no rested and ready troops to mount a charge at the time his opponent demonstrated signs of exhaustion, a major opportunity would have been lost.
+In ancient warfare, it was well-understood that the commander must keep some of their forces fresh and uncommitted to exploit the opportunities and crises that arise during the course of a battle.
+For instance, if the commander had run out of cavalry reserves when the enemy launched a major charge against one of their flanks, they might have found themselves in an extremely unpleasant situation.
+Similarly, if they had no rested and ready troops to mount a charge at the time their opponent demonstrated signs of exhaustion, a major opportunity would have been lost.

 The layered attack technique of the trader aims to utilize the same principle with the purpose of not running out of capital at the crucial moment.
 In essence we want to make sure that we commit our assets (that is our capital) in a layered, gradual manner for the dual purpose of eliminating the problems caused by faulty timing, and also outlasting the periods associated with greatest volatility.
 By opening a position with only a small portion of our capital, we ensure that the initial risk taken is small.
 By adding to it gradually, we make sure that our rising profits are riding a trend that has the potential to last long.
 Finally, by committing our capital when the trend shows signs of weakness, we build up our own confidence, while controlling our risk properly by placing our stop-loss orders on a price level that may bring profits instead of losses.